escWorks

 Important Breakout Information:

 This session will guide multi-disciplinary assessment teams through the requirements for full and individual evaluations (FIEs) for students who present challenges with executive functioning (EF) skills.
 An overview of EF skills will be presented, as well as best practices for collecting multiple measures of assessment data.
-Through guided practice, special education evaluation staff will learn to use this data to make evidence-based recommendations to address individual student needs.
+Through guided practice, special education evaluation staff will learn to synthesize data, turning observations and scores in to evidence-based recommendations that directly address individual student needs.

 Learning objectives: